Everyone associates Kangaroos with Australia.

-Red Kangaroos eat green grass and herbage, feeding mainly at night.
-They can live for long periods without water, utilizing the moisture in their food.
+Red kangaroos eat green grass and herbage, feeding mainly at night.
+They can live for long periods without water, utilising the moisture in their food.

 Grass is nipped off with the front teeth (incisors) which grind against a hard plate at the top of the mouth.
 There is a gap (called a diastema) between the front teeth and the back teeth (molars).
 This gives the tongue more room to push the food about inside the mouth and to position it between the molars for grinding.